-- Adherence to what might be called Additional Protocol "Plus," that is, Iran would implement the requirements of the Additional Protocol but for some period of time go beyond the Additional Protocol in terms of the level of transparency provided - Adherence to the revised Code 3.1 of the Subsidiary Arrangements to its safeguards agreement - 3.
+- 1. Adherence to what might be called Additional Protocol "Plus," that is, Iran would implement the requirements of the AP but go beyond the AP in terms of the level of transparency provided for some period of time - 2.
+Adherence to the revised Code 3.1 of the Subsidiary Arrangements to its safeguards agreement - 3.
 Changing the design for the Arak reactor - 4.
 No reprocessing - 5.
 Limits on the level of enrichment - 6.
 Limits of the number of centrifuges - 7.
 Limits on the types of centrifuges that operate - 8.
 Limits on the size of the material stockpile - 9.
 Limits on the composition of the material stockpile - 10.
-Iran must resolve all outstanding issues with the IAEA, and the agency must certify that it is satisfied with the results of its inquiry - 11.
+Iran must resolve all outstanding issues with the IAEA, and the agency certifies that it is satisfied with the results of its inquiry. - 11.
 Prompt but reciprocally proportioned sanctions relief - 12.
 A process for the timely investigation of alleged violations - 13.
-Provision for the reintroduction of sanctions following a material breach of the agreement by Iran.
+Provision for the reintroduction of sanctions following a material breach of the agreement by Iran